-S-121 data formats for the various conformance classes conform to the S-100 standard, or are explicitly defined in the encoding defined in Annex B of this Product Specification.
+Data encoded in one of the S-121 data formats, either the Explicit Text Format defined in Annex B should be validated in accordance with the format specification..

 Topological consistency

-As stated in the dataset validation tests the geometric consistency of a dataset should reflect S-100 Level 3a geometry.
+The dataset validation tests the geometric consistency of a dataset should reflect S-100 Level 3a geometry.

-The data must align with the original treaties and legal documents upon which it is based.
-Any inconsistencies resulting from the integration of data from different sources (different treaties or other legal sources) must be identified and accommodated but the original legal data representation must not be changed.

 Positional accuracy

-Absolute external positional accuracy

-Legally authoritative data has by definition absolute accuracy because it represents a legally defined position without legal qualification.
-Legally authoritative data may be described in treaties, national legislation and/or deposits in compliance with UNCLOS.
+Authoritative data has by definition absolute accuracy because it represents an defined position without qualification.
+Authoritative data may be described in treaties, national legislation and/or deposits in compliance with UNCLOS.
 These absolute accuracy positions may be included in a data set along with derived data.

-Official data has by definition absolute accuracy because it depicts a determination of a state’s maritime limits and boundaries where no legal process exists to make it authoritative or where a technical process has been required to realize the data; although errors may exist in the data no disadvantage will apply to a user that acts in good faith.
-Official data may be described in treaties, national legislation and/or deposits in compliance with UNCLOS and become legally authoritative data.
+Official data has by definition absolute accuracy because it depicts a determination of a state’s Maritime Limits and Boundaries where no legal process exists to make it authoritative or where a technical process has been required to realize the data; although errors may exist in the data no disadvantage will apply to a user that acts in good faith.
+Official data may be described in treaties, national legislation and/or deposits in compliance with UNCLOS and become authoritative data.
 These absolute accuracy positions may be included in a data set along with derived data.
 Official data may be normalized to a single spatial reference system.

-Cartographic only data - Data derived from legally authoritative or official data has the accuracy of the transformation or other process used to generate the data.
-Cartographic data may be used to inform decision makers but are inadequate where legal certainty is required.
-A location may be represented by a point that has an absolute (legal) accuracy in one Coordinate Reference System, but has a different transformed value in another CRS.
+Data derived from authoritative or official data has the accuracy of the transformation or other process used to generate the data.
+A location may be represented by a point that has an absolute accuracy in one Coordinate Reference System, but has a different transformed value in another CRS.
 Since multiple treaties may have been agreed at different times there may be multiple locations with absolute accuracy in a MLB data set that use different CRS.
 If all of these points are transformed to a common CRS, so that they can be managed in a GIS and used, then each point may have an error resultant from the transformation process.
 The transformation source and the resultant error may be referenced in a source reference within the structure for each transformed point.

 The accuracy of derived lines, such as transformed or densified lines shall also carry an accuracy statement in a referenced source for the transformation process.